dfrancis-tech/e-commerce/README.md

 ## Description
 This project is the back-end of an e-commerce website.
-This project is not deployed.

-**Built With**
+The application is deployed in Heroku at https://radiant-castle-40592.herokuapp.com/ **Built With**
 * JavaScript ES5
 * JavaScript ES6